Calico PROJECT

 OVERVIEW

-The Calico Project, comprising the adjacent Waterloo and Langtry properties, is located in the historic Calico Silver Mining District in the Mojave Desert of San Bernardino County, California.
-Under Apollo, this is the first time the two properties have been under common ownership.
-These represent a district-scale mineral system endowment with 2,950 acres under Apollo control with approximately 6,000 metres (19,680 feet) in mineralized strike length.
+The Calico Project (“Calico” or the “Project”), comprising the adjacent Waterloo and Langtry properties, is located in the historic Calico Silver Mining District in the Mojave Desert of San Bernardino County, California.
+Under Apollo, the two properties have been combined for the first time.
+These represent a district-scale mineral system endowment with approximately 6,000 metres (19,680 feet) in mineralized strike length.
 The Calico Project hosts low-sulfidation epithermal-vein type and disseminated-style silver-barite mineralization, which is open to depth and along strike.
-Previous operators completed more than 42,000 metres (138,094 feet) of drilling across 438 holes on the project.
+Previous operators completed more than 42,000 metres (138,094 feet) of drilling across 438 holes on the Project.

 Other mines of note in the region include SV Minerals Searles Lake Boron project, MP Materials Mountain Pass rare earth element mine and Equinox Gold’s Castle Mountain gold mine.
 Rio Tinto’s Boron mine is near the border with San Bernardino County, in Kern County.